-Jennifer R. Jones is a Lecturer in Archaeology at the University of Central Lancashire, specialising in the application of stable isotope techniques alongside traditional zooarchaeological methods to explore human-animal-environment interactions in the past.
+Jennifer R. Jones is a lecturer in Archaeology at the University of Central Lancashire, specialising in the application of stable isotope techniques alongside traditional zooarchaeological methods to explore human–animal–environment interactions in the past.
 She is particularly interested in reconstructing past environments and diets, and understanding ancient landscapes and has worked on material dating from the Middle Palaeolithic to the Medieval period.